The 8 Best Vibrating Foam Rollers for Muscle Soreness

 3. Follow the long axis of the muscle and use downward pressure, focusing on large muscle areas such as the upper back, lower back, hamstrings, etc.

-4. For trigger points release, do small and repetitive movements – slowly.
+4. For trigger point release, do small and repetitive movements – slowly.

 Here’s a short video demonstration for the upper body: